 In the video below, you’ll learn:

-- The traditional difference between a résumé and a C.V.
+- The traditional difference between a résumé and a C.V. for a nurse practitioner

 - Who I think needs a true C.V., and who needs a detailed résumé